syncfusion-content/flutter-docs/Flutter/xlsio/add-stacked-bar-chart.md

 # Adding Stacked Bar Chart to Excel worksheet

+A stacked bar chart is a type of bar chart used in excel for the graphical representation of part-to-whole comparison over time.
+This helps you to represent data in a stacked manner.
+This type of graph is suitable for data which is represented in different parts and one as a whole.

-The following code snippet illustrate how to add Stacked Bar chart to Excel worksheet.
+The following code snippet illustrate how to add Stacked Bar chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}